joehil/easun2mqtt/README.md

 # easun2mqtt
-Read data from an EASUN inverter and send the data to an MQTT server
+Read data from an EASUN inverter and send the data to an MQTT server.
+Additionally switch a relay.